Sjögren’s Syndrome and Your Body

 Most people, if they’re familiar with Sjögren’s syndrome at all, think of it as a disease that makes the mouth dry and the eyes gritty.
-That is true, but it can affect the skin, mucous membranes, circulatory and nervous systems, as well as the heart, liver and kidneys.
-Here is a look at what Sjögren’s can do to you – and what you can do to fight back.
+That is true, but it can also affect the skin, joints, mucous membranes and respiratory system.
+In addition to medications, there are simple self-care tips you can use for managing the symptoms of Sjögren’s

 - Keep a water bottle with you and sip throughout the day.

 - Suck on sugar-free candy or lozenges or chew sugar-free gum.

 - Avoid using drugs such as antihistamines and antidepressants that cause dryness, if possible.

 - Avoid mouthwashes with alcohol, which can worsen dryness.

 - Try vaginal lubricants as an inexpensive alternative to oral lubricants that is available in almost any pharmacy or discount store.
 Although they aren't marketed for oral use, the FDA requires safety testing for vaginal lubricants and the risk of side effects is small.

 - Avoid sitting next to air conditioners or heaters.
 Adjust the fans in your car so that air does not blow directly on your face.